ria-debug/Calculator/README.md

 <h1>Calculator app </h>

-<h6>Calculator provides simple and advanced mathematical functions in a beautifully designed app.
+<p>Calculator provides simple and advanced mathematical functions in a beautifully designed app.
-Perform basic calculations such as addition, subtraction, multiplication and division.</h6>
+Perform basic calculations such as addition, subtraction, multiplication and division.<p>

 <h5>This app created using JavaScript, HTML & CSS.</h5>